Gone are the days when you could simply include “Microsoft Word” or “Data Management” in the skills and work experience sections of your resume.

 Type: Soft skill

-Almost 79% of employers want candidates that can thrive in a team environment.
+Especially as teams become more diverse, almost 79% of employers want candidates who can thrive in a team environment.

 Demonstrate that you work well with others by highlighting how you’ve collaborated or worked with team members in the past: